nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

         Expected: Shows a welcome message from SHOCO.

    &nbsp;

 2. Shutdown

       i.
 Enter the command <code>BYE</code> to exit the SHOCO application.

-      ii.
-Close the command terminal.

-        Expected: Data is stored to shoppinglist.json and budget.json, the program is terminated.
+        Expected: The program is terminated.

    &nbsp;